Technologicat/mcpyrate/README.md

 replacing `...` with the macros you want to use.
 Importing all via `*` won't work.
 You must declare the macros you want explicitly.
 This syntax tells the macro expander to register macro bindings.
 The macro bindings are in scope for the module in which the macro-import statement appears.

 All macro-import statements must appear at the top level of a module.
+(The sole exception is with [multi-phase compilation](#multi-phase-compilation), where macro-imports may appear at the top level of a `with phase`, which itself must appear at the top level of the module.)

 `mcpyrate` prevents you from accidentally using macros as regular functions in your code by transforming the macro-import into: